How to move from Audit to Transaction Services (TS / TAS) – Part 1 of 3: What is TS & how to stand out from the crowd?

 The TS team will be looking out for this in your application.

 Don’t be afraid or self-conscious that you’re not a modelling expert, as most people are straight after qualifying as an Accountant.
-Even minimal exposure in this area can be carefully highlighted on your CV and applications to give you a leading edge over other applicants.
+Even minimal exposure in this area can be carefully highlighted on your CV/Resume and applications to give you a leading edge over other applicants.
 You’ll be surprised how many Accountant’s don’t talk about their regular use of Excel for fear of not being as “technical” or “Excel-whizzy” as Investment Bankers.

 See my next point “Learn to design and develop financial models”.